Advice for Designers Who’s Been Laid Off: Reflect, Recharge, Rebuild

 It shakes your confidence, throws your plans into chaos, and makes the future feel uncertain.
 One moment, you’re cruising along, and the next, you’re staring at a blank calendar wondering what the hell just happened.

-The end is near simpsons meme
+The end is near Simpsons meme

-The end is near simpsons meme
+The end is near Simpsons meme

 It’s a gut punch.
 You’re allowed to feel angry, confused, even a little defeated.
 But while it might feel like the situation has taken over, it doesn’t have to define you.